gitlabhq/omnibus-gitlab/doc/development/broken_master.md

 stage: Systems
 group: Distribution
 info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://handbook.gitlab.com/handbook/product/ux/technical-writing/#assignments
+title: Handling broken master pipelines
 ---

-# Handling broken master pipelines

 We currently run [nightly pipelines](pipelines.md#scheduled-pipelines) for building both CE and EE package in our Release mirror: `https://dev.gitlab.org/gitlab/omnibus-gitlab`.